Brandon Smith

 Scouting Report

-Brandon Smith is a highly productive, two-way athlete with elite top-end speed and a projectable frame.
-His impressive track times translate directly to the football field, making him a home-run threat every time he touches the ball at the running back position.
+A productive, two-way athlete with game-breaking speed, Brandon Smith projects as a high-upside running back at the Power Four level.
+His elite track times translate to the football field, making him a legitimate home-run threat every time he touches the ball.

 Physical Profile